 Our journey to reduce waste is ongoing

-Auckland Zoo’s journey to replace single use cups with a sustainable alternative, dates back over five years.
+Auckland Zoo’s journey to replace single use cups with a sustainable alternative dates back over five years.
 During this time, we’ve encountered their many challenges - including that for a complexity of multiple reasons ‘commercially compostable’ labelled SUCs are not readily compostable in New Zealand.

 In our initial efforts, the Zoo became an early adopter of a reusable loan cup system.
 In 2021, due to the COVID-19 pandemic, we made the call to remove these cups as a precautionary approach to minimise any health risks and took the opportunity to review their performance.
-We identified a number of challenges, both for visitors and café staff, and in weighing up all the pros and cons decided not to reintroduce this system while continuing to work on a solution.
+We identified several challenges, both for visitors and café staff, and in weighing up all the pros and cons decided not to reintroduce this system while continuing to work on a solution.

-“We’re really delighted to be re-joining other great communities and organisations across Aotearoa who are actively championing the move to a more sustainable café culture,” says Claudine.
+“We’re really delighted to finally be re-joining other great communities and organisations across Aotearoa who are actively championing the move to a more sustainable café culture,” says Claudine.

 We recognise that the vitality of wildlife, wild places, natural resources, and people are all intrinsically connected, and are dedicated to achieving best environmental management practices across our Zoo operations and putting our best (and lowest carbon) foot forward.